 The Purchase Services page provides the recommended purchasing method and related guidance for:

-- Professional services, performed by an independent contractor or consultant, including the following:
+- Professional services, performed by an independent contractor or consultant, include the following:

 - Temporary staffing services